clinical-biomarkers/biomarker-partnership/supplementary_files/documentation/updating_version.md

 After the data scripts have been updated, create new testing files in the file path `supplemtary_files/tests/` for the new version.
 Follow the file structure outlined in the [testing documentation](../tests/README.md).

+Note: If no changes were made to the `process_dictionary.py` file and the `data_dictionary` tests are being copied directly over make sure the `$id` field in the assertion files are updated with the new version number.
+Not doing this is an easy way to spend too long debugging a simple non-issue.

 ## Update Documentation

 If applicable, update any documentation needed.